thirdgen88/ignition-docker/docs/README.md

 ## Start an `ignition` gateway instance
 You can start an instance of Ignition in its own container as below:

-    $ docker run -p 8088:8088 --name my-ignition -d kcollins/ignition:tag
+    $ docker run -p 8088:8088 --name my-ignition -e GATEWAY_ADMIN_PASSWORD=password -d kcollins/ignition:tag

 ... where `my-ignition` is the container name you'd like to refer to this instance later with, the publish ports `8088:8088` describes the first port `8088` on the host that will forward to the second port `8088` on the container, and `tag` is the tag specifying the version of Ignition that you'd like to provision.
-See the list above for available tags.
+See the list above for available tags.  _NOTE: GATEWAY_ADMIN_PASSWORD is a new field for Ignition 8.0 and the gateway commissioning process.
+See the table below in container customization for more information_

 ## Start an `ignition-edge` gateway instance
 If you want to run the Ignition Edge variant, simply use the `-edge` suffix on the desired tag:

-    $ docker run -p 8088:8088 --name my-ignition-edge -d kcollins/ignition:tag-edge
+    $ docker run -p 8088:8088 --name my-ignition-edge -e GATEWAY_ADMIN_PASSWORD=password -d kcollins/ignition:tag-edge

 The `tag` would be replaced with the version, so your resultant image name might be something like `kcollins/ignition:7.9.7-edge`.